n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

 This is that simple!
 Now we can import some enum and enjoy writing the code.
 OR.
-Or we can think of some other use case!
+Or we can think of some other use
-In the example above, we used `ButtonType` enum value to create some notification with pre-defined button type.
-What if we
+case!
+In the example above, we used the `ButtonType` enum value to create a notification with some pre-defined button
-want to use `ButtonType` as a parameter type?
-We are not going to use some particular value, so we expect to access
+type.
+What if we want to use `ButtonType` as a parameter type?
+We are not going to use some particular value, so we
-`UiCore.ButtonType` without having to import something.
-Currently, this does not work, as we dont have `UiCore` in the
+expect to access `UiCore.ButtonType` without having to import something.
+Currently, this does not work, as we don't
-`global` namespace.
+have `UiCore` in the `global` namespace.
 Then let's add it:

 ```typescript
 // index.ts